Alternative and Complementary Therapies for MS

 - How much does it cost?

-Once you answer these questions, weigh your options and decide whether the benefits outweigh the risks.
+Once you answer these questions, think about your options and decide whether the benefits are greater than the risks.

-If you do decide to try an alternative or complementary treatment, make sure your health and pocketbook are protected.
+If you do decide to try an alternative or complementary treatment, make sure your health and wallet are protected.
 Here are some tips.

-- Do not take the claim at face value.
+Don’t take any claim at face value.
 Contact reliable organizations and discuss the therapy.
-Talk to others in a support group, your family, and friends.
-Although they may not always be supportive, they can help you make an educated, objective decision.
+Talk to others in a support group, your family, and your health care team.
+Although they may not always be supportive, they can help you make an educated decision.

-- Discuss the therapy with your doctor.
-Make sure your doctor knows what therapy you are considering so he or she can discuss possible interactions or side effects with your current treatment.
-Your doctor can also provide you with information on other patients who may have tried the same therapy.
+Discuss the therapy with your doctor.
+Make sure he knows what therapy you are considering so he can discuss possible side effects and how it may affect your current treatment.
+Your doctor can also give you information on other patients who may have tried the same therapy.

-- Talk to others who have used the therapy.
-Ask them what their experiences have been.
-Do not go solely on testimonials from the care provider or product manufacturer.
+Talk to others who have used the therapy.
+Ask them what it was like.
+Don’t rely only on testimonials from the person or company offering the treatment.
 Track down your own references and get their opinions.

-- Research provider's background.
-Contact the Better Business Bureau and thoroughly research the background of the therapy provider.
-Determine how long they have been providing this therapy, what credentials they have, and what their philosophy of treatment is.
+Research the provider's background.
+Contact the Better Business Bureau and thoroughly research the therapy provider, including how long they’ve been offering the service and what credentials they have.

-- Avoid providers who refuse or are reluctant to work with your doctor.
-Be sure that the provider is willing to refer patients to a conventional doctor when necessary.
+Avoid providers who refuse or are reluctant to work with your doctor.
+Be sure that the person is willing to refer clients to a conventional doctor when necessary.

-- Testimonials: Testimonials are only given by those who are satisfied with the product, so beware, especially if the terms "paid endorsement" are used.
-Also, be cautious if testimonials are given by people who are only listed by initials, locations, or first names.
+Testimonials: You’ll usually only hear from people who are satisfied with the product, so beware, especially if you see or hear "paid endorsement" with their comments.
+Also, watch for testimonials by people who are only listed by initials, locations, or first names.